chongminggao/CIRS-codes/reproduce_results_of_our_paper/README.md

 python CIRS-RL-taobao.py --cuda 0  --max_turn 10 --epoch 200 --tau 0 --leave_threshold 1 --num_leave_compute 5 --read_message "taobao tau 0" --message "T_CIRSwoCI_len10" &
 ```

-**Note:** Learning on VirtualTaobao are very slow and the GPU utilization is very low (near 0).
+**Note:** Learning on VirtualTaobao is slow and the GPU utilization is very low (near 0).
 The bottleneck is the VirtualTaobao environment, which computes the rewards on the fly.
 By contrast, experiments running on KuaiEnv are very efficient.
-Therefore, we do not recommend you to run on VirtualTaobao.

 Wait until all processes terminate.
 You can inspect the performance in the logs under `/saved_models`.